anymail/django-anymail/docs/esps/amazon_ses.rst

 .. rubric:: AMAZON_SES_SESSION_PARAMS

 Optional.
-Additional `session parameters`_ Anymail should use to create the boto3 Session.
+Additional `session parameters`_ Anymail should be used to create the boto3 Session.
 Example:

   .. code-block:: python